 The Investigator presents the Investigation Report, evidence, witnesses, allegation(s), and questions for deliberation.
-The Complainant and Respondent have the right to add or make additional comments about the facts of the case.
+The Complainant and Respondent have the right to make an opening statement about key points of the case.
+During the opening statement phase of the conduct process, the Complainant and the Respondent do not have the right to make character statements about themselves or others and do not have the right to make impact statements.
+Likewise, the Complainant and Respondent have the right to add or make additional comments about the facts of the case.
 The Panel may ask questions of the Investigator, Complainant, Respondent, and any witnesses.
 The Complainant and Respondent may not question each other or witnesses directly, but may pose questions through the Investigator.
 Should new evidence be presented without prior discussion with the Investigator, the Hearing may be halted to consider the inclusion of this information.
 Impact statements will also be halted if they are shared prior to the sanctioning phase of the Hearing.
 In the event the Resource Person of the Hearing removes a student due to misconduct (Complainant, Respondent, or witnesses), the alleged misconduct will be forwarded to the Office of Student Conduct for additional processing, as appropriate.